-- Lab coats/gowns, gloves, and ID tags must be worn at all times in the lab. - These protective garments may not be worn in the central clean area. - Clean up any spill immediately - Your own area and instruments must be cleaned daily before you leave.
+- Lab coats/gowns, gloves, and ID tags must be always worn in the lab. - These protective garments may not be worn in the central clean area. - Clean up any spill immediately - Your own area and instruments must be cleaned daily before you leave.